ghanning/MultiViewRoomLayout/README.md

 The datasets were created during the course of our work on the room layout estimation methods [PixCuboid](https://github.com/ghanning/PixCuboid) and [PolyLayout](https://github.com/ghanning/PolyLayout).

+PixCuboid introduced the training, validation and test sets with cuboid rooms from ScanNet++ and the 2D-3D-Semantics test set (also with only cuboids).

+The follow-up paper PolyLayout added multi-room validation and test sets created from Aria Synthetic Environments plus a set of new, manually annotated multi-room scenes for ScanNet++.
+These contain a mix of cuboid and non-cuboid room layouts.

 ## Installation

 Setup a virtual environment with the required Python packages: